aodhanlutetiae/dj/excel.md

 ![pic four](/images/walkthroughs/excel_select.png)

 <br />
-The column showing the money (D) collected includes two decimal places that show pence, but we don't need this level of detail.
+The column that lists the money collected (D) includes two decimal places that show pence, but we don't need this level of detail.
 Select the entire column by clicking on the letter **D**.

 In the menu open **Format/Cells** and under Number / Category choose **Number**.
 Adjust the number of decimal points to show 0.
 Tick the box for '1000 separator' if you want to show 2000 as 2,000.